kiranwood/LHL-SQL-Project/README.md

 ### Step 2

+Check the questions and start writing down which columns are important to answering the question.
+Get a general idea of how to solve the questions using queries and

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)